 - Additionally, if a Promoter cancels after fifteen (15) days, but within twelve (12) months, and has not received any financial benefit by purchasing a Brand Builder Pack, they can receive a ninety (90) percent refund on any currently marketable products sold that have not been resold or consumed.
 Products are not considered currently marketable if the products have been consumed or are seasonal, discontinued, or special promotional items.

 - Problems with Shipments.

-- If within thirty (30) days of the expected reported delivery date, you do not notify email@example.com of a problem with the receipt of your order, including but not limited to, failure to receive the product, improper sealing, damaged to the container, quality of the internal product, and/or receipt of wrong product, refunds or exchanges will not be given.
+- If within thirty (30) days of the expected reported delivery date, you do not notify firstname.lastname@example.org of a problem with the receipt of your order, including but not limited to, failure to receive the product, improper sealing, damage to the container, quality of the internal product, and/or receipt of wrong product, refunds or exchanges will not be given.

 - All purchases are charged and refunded in U.S. Dollars.
-All returns, refunds and exchanges will also be refunded or exchanged in U.S. Dollars, except for Pruvit Bucks, which are not redeemable for cash.
+All returns, refunds, and exchanges will also be refunded or exchanged in U.S. Dollars, except for Pruvit Bucks, which are not redeemable for cash.
 Prüvit Ventures, Inc. is not responsible for fluctuating exchange rates.

 10.7 Return Process